ijeomaemeruwa/SCAMP-Assesment/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+My assesment was to build a corona virus tracker with react, using a postman API

 ## Available Scripts